The Shahadah

 So blogging doesn't make any sense anymore; therefore, I have decided to blog.

-Yes, the fact that blogging is dead is exactly why it's perfect for me, and I'll tell you why.
+Yes, the fact that blogging is dead is exactly why it's perfect for me (for now), and I'll tell you why.

 You see...